 Enamel cookware doesn't need seasoning, and it won't rust.
 The enamel forms a protective layer, and you don't need to worry about it disintegrating.
 We got the Uno Casa cast iron casserole dish, and no matter how crispy our dinner gets, it slides off the enamel easily.

 The real question, though, is how well do cast iron and enameled cast iron actually cook food when you're in the kitchen?
 Both offer a different experience.

 As we already mentioned, cast iron needs to be seasoned.
-Without this layer of seasoning, a cast iron pan isn't non-stick.
+Without this seasoning layer, a cast iron pan isn't non-stick.
 If it's well seasoned, you don't need to worry, but as soon as that seasoning starts to break down, you'll find that food starts to stick and burn onto the bottom of the pan.
 Cast iron seasoning is relatively easy to do once you know the steps - if starting your pan’s seasoning from scratch seems daunting, you can buy a preseasoned option, like Uno Casa's line.
 (We love the double Dutch that doubles as a skillet!)

-Enameled cast iron cookware is non-stick and makes for a much smoother cooking experience, but only at lower temperatures.
+Enameled cast iron cookware doesn't stick and makes for a much smoother cooking experience, at lower temperatures.
 Enamel works best at medium temperatures, whereas cast iron works great at low, medium, and higher temperatures.
 We do loads of stovetop cooking with our enameled cast iron Dutch oven from Uno Casa.